Debtor’s Guide to Individual Voluntary Arrangement (IVA)

 If you fail to keep up with your repayments, the supervisor will terminate the agreement and you could be made Bankrupt.
 You should consider whether an IVA or an alternative such as bankruptcy is the best option for you.
 Contact I&L today for independent advice, or to find out if the terms of your Individual Voluntary Arrangement are practical and appropriate for your situation.

 The maximum term for an Individual Voluntary Arrangement is usually 5 years.
 However, the agreement could be completed sooner if:

 - Your financial circumstances improve

 - You're able to increase the amount paid out to creditors

 Someone who pays creditors 40% of what's owed at the start of the IVA may be able to pay 70% after receiving a pay rise or if a dependent gains full-time employment.

 Equity in Your House

-If you enter an Individual Voluntary Arrangement and have a property with equity that increases in value; creditors can try and force you to release the equity for their benefit when the agreement ends.
-Before voting to approve your Individual Voluntary Arrangement, a savvy creditor who anticipates the equity in your property will grow from £20,000 to £50,000 throughout the duration of the agreement, might say:
+If you enter an IVA and have a property that increases in value, creditors may try and force you to release any equity for their benefit when the agreement ends.
+Before voting to approve your Individual Voluntary Arrangement, a savvy creditor who anticipates the equity in your property will grow from £20,000 to £50,000, might say:

 "We'll approve your Individual Voluntary Arrangement.
 But we'd like to make some modifications to the proposal, including a provision stating that at the end of the term, you'll either pay creditors £30,000, or sell the property."

-An insolvency practitioner may not advise you of this situation in the hope they eventually gain control of the property for themselves.
-Secretly, they'll anticipate that you continue growing the equity by paying the mortgage, but fail the Individual Voluntary Arrangement just before the agreement ends.
+An IP may not advise you of this situation in the hope they eventually gain control of the property.
+Secretly, they'll anticipate that you continue paying the mortgage and growing the equity, but fail the IVA just before the agreement ends.
 In these circumstances, a supervisor can: